Foil the Flu FAQs

 What is the composition of this year's seasonal influenza vaccine?

 The composition of U.S. flu vaccines is reviewed annually and updated as needed to match circulating influenza viruses.
-Flu vaccines protect against four viruses that research suggests will be most common.
+Flu vaccines protect against 4 viruses that research suggests will be most common.

-All seasonal flu vaccines available for the 2022-2023 season are quadrivalent.
-The composition of the 2022-2023 U.S. influenza vaccines includes updates to the influenza A(H3N2) and influenza B/Victoria-lineage viral components.
-These vaccines also include 2 unchanged strains: influenza A(H1N1)pdm09 (specific strain lineage varies according to egg-based or cell culture-based vaccines but is unchanged from the previous year's vaccine strains) and influenza B/Yamagata lineage viral components.
+All seasonal flu vaccines available for the 2023-2024 season are quadrivalent.
+The composition of the 2023-2024 U.S. influenza vaccines includes updates to the influenza A(H1N1)pdm09-like viral component.
+These vaccines also include 3 unchanged strains: influenza A(H3N2) (specific strain lineage varies according to egg-based or cell culture-based vaccines but is unchanged from the previous year's vaccine strains), influenza B/Victoria lineage-like and influenza B/Yamagata lineage-like viral components.
 High-dose vaccines contain 3-4 times the amount of viral antigen in each dose compared with standard-dose inactivated influenza vaccines.
-New this year, for patients aged 65 years and older, CDC recommends any one of the following vaccines over the others available: Fluzone® High-Dose (4 times the standard amount of viral antigen), Flublok® (3 times the standard amount of viral antigen), or Fluad® (standard amount of viral antigen, created using MF59 adjuvant, not carried by NIH).
-If none of these are available when attempting to vaccinate, any age-appropriate vaccine should be used in these patients instead of delaying vaccination.

 Can the vaccine provide protection against other strains of influenza not contained in this year's vaccine?

 While the vaccine cannot prevent you from acquiring other strains of influenza, antibodies made in response to the immunization may provide some cross protection against other influenza viruses to lessen the severity of illness.